Malay & Tamil Mother Tongue at Home: K1-K2 Tips for Singapore Parents

 - Recognise the 12 Tamil vowels and begin to identify basic consonants

-- Associate Tamil with positive, warm experiences
+- Connect Tamil with positive, warm experiences

 A Note on Pressure and Enjoyment